FOUNDATIONS OF BIOLOGY

 The lecture grade is based on daily assessment exercises, 4 regular lecture exams with the highest grade replacing your lowest, and 1 final exam.

 |Grades will be based on the following:||Points||Your Points|

 |Final Exam (Cumulative)||200||______|

 Lecture Exams: each exam may include multiple choice, fill-in-the-blank, matching, short answer, or essay questions.
 The first 4 exams will be worth 100 pts and cover only the material since the previous exam.
-Prior to starting the exam, information will be presented to the student regarding test specifics such as the time allotted to complete the exam; students are expected to read and understand these specifics before starting the exam.
-Exams will become available at 9:00am on the scheduled day and remain available until 9:00am the next day.
-The final exam is worth 200 points covering the entire semester.
-The final will be administered during normal lab time.
+The final exam is worth 200 points covering the entire semester (cumulative).

 LAB GRADE CALCULATION:

 The laboratory grade is based on participation and completion of 6 lab exercise grades, 6 lab quizzes, and a lab final.
 Before the lab grade is generated, the lowest daily lab exercise grade and lab quiz will be dropped.